- Assigning beacon chain duties unpredictably is an important defence against some attacks.

 randao_reveal would be the pre-image of that commitment: one layer would be "peeled off the onion".
 Since a cryptographic hash is not invertible, only the proposer could calculate this value, but it's easily verifiable by everyone.
 Then the reveal gets stored as the new commitment and so on.
 This scheme is viable, but has complexities and edge cases – for example if a proposer's block gets orphaned everybody (except the beacon chain) can now see the reveal – that make it clunky.

 A natural alternative to the hash onion became available when we moved to using BLS signatures in the protocol.
-With the BLS scheme every validator already has a closely guarded random value: the private key that it signs blocks and attestations with.
+With the BLS scheme every validator already has a closely guarded random value: the secret key that it signs blocks and attestations with.
 As far as anyone knows the signatures produced are uniformly random.
 Therefore, BLS signatures generated by block proposers are an excellent source of the randomness that we need for updating the RANDAO.

 Using signatures rather than the hash onion both simplifies the protocol and provides for multi-party (distributed) validators.
 The aggregation properties of BLS signatures allow signatures from multiple validators to be combined as a threshold signature so that they can effectively act as a single validator.
 This valuable property would be very difficult with the hash onion approach.